elf4j/elf4j-provider/README.md

   java MyApplication >logFile
   ```

-  because of the buffering effect of `cat`.
+  due to the buffering effect of `cat`.

   Such data collection manipulation on the output side, though, is considered outside the scope of application logging.